The Marmot Hydrogen is a wonderful sleeping bag.

-An experienced backpacker can stretch it into colder weather, earning its reputation as a favorite among ultralight hikers.
+An experienced backpacker can stretch it into colder weather, earning a great reputation among ultralight hikers.

 I purchased the Marmot Hydrogen in the spring of 2019, in anticipation of a long hike on the Arizona Trail.
-Since then it’s been my sole sleeping bag, with over 2 years of use.
+It’s been my sole sleeping bag since then, with over 3 years of use.

 It’s seen me through summer trips and winter trips alike.
 I’ve washed it in a front-loading washing machine (just once) with no ill effects.

 After I have a little more disposable income, I plan to purchase a Feathered Friends bag (likely a Hummingbird 20) for a little more warmth and quality.

 But until then, I’ve certainly been able to stretch the sleeping bag’s 30F rating to suit my needs, and plan to use it for summer trips long into the future.

 Marmot Hydrogen 30 Specs & Features